By: Marilyn L. Davis

 - There’s zest and energy when you write

 So how do you convey in mere words the feelings that you have when writing?
 How do you energize your topic to let others know how much you enjoy that subject?
 First, you have to interject yourself into the piece.
-It’s difficult to write with passion until you tap into your own.
-And to do that effectively, you have to know yourself.

 - What motivates you?